masiuchi/movabletype/plugins/Markdown/Readme.txt

 SmartyPants works with Blosxom version 2.0 or later.

 1. Rename the "SmartyPants.pl" plug-in to "SmartyPants" (case is important).
-Movable Type requires plug-ins to have a ".pl" extension; Blosxom forbids it (at least as of this writing).
+MT requires plug-ins to have a ".pl" extension; Blosxom forbids it (at least as of this writing).

 2. Copy the "SmartyPants" plug-in file to your Blosxom plug-ins folder.